mattvenn/vga_clock_pcb/README.md

 Needs to active project 2.
 See https://github.com/mattvenn/caravel-mph/blob/release/verilog/dv/caravel/user_proj_example/vga-clock/vga_clock.c for the simulation test.
 Will need PLL setup to work on the ASIC.

+## Flashing

 For flashing, see https://github.com/efabless/ravenna/blob/master/firmware/blink/Makefile as a starting point. ravenna_hkspi.py may need some tweaks to work with Caravel.

+The [SPI interface can be used to put the ASIC into 'passthrough' mode](https://caravel-harness.readthedocs.io/en/latest/housekeeping-spi.html#housekeeping-spi-command-words).
+Then the FLASH can be programmed through this same SPI interface.

+See the schematic for the pinout of the SPI interface on the board.

 ## PLL config